ZzeongB/ZzeongB.github.io/_pages/index.md

   </div>
 </div>

-Aspiring PhD candidate in Computer Science, focused on bridging the gap between AI and human interaction.

 I am passionate about enhancing **visual perception and cognition** by transforming complex data into accessible, interpretable, and actionable insights for non-experts.
 Using intuitive visualizations and immersive technologies, I aim to make vast datasets practically useful and impactful.

 Currently an undergraduate at Seoul National University, supported by the Presidential Science Scholarship.